TedHusted/awake/awake.md/awake.md

 Oceanus: The Great Pyramid at Giza is a weapon?

 Alpha: Yes.
 The power can create a beam strong enough to reach orbit.
 The plan is to destroy your ansible relay satellite.
 Without the satellite, Idisi cannot network outside the colony.
-They cannot synchronize with Othala and the other colonies.
+They cannot synchronize events with Othala and the other colonies.

 Idisi: We would be alone.
 I would be alone.